Jahia/widen-asset-picker/README.md

     ...
 }
 ```
-In our case, we want to map the property `embeds.templated.url`.
+The module only maps the property `embeds.templated.url`.
 So the mixin definition looks like this :
 ```
 [wdenmix:embed] mixin
  - wden:templatedUrl (string) fulltextsearchable=no
 ```

 ###### wdenmix:fileProperties
-The mixin `wdenmix:fileProperties` is used to map the commons properties available in the `file_properties` object returned by the Widen API.
+The mixin `wdenmix:fileProperties` is used to map the common properties available in the `file_properties` object returned by the Widen API.
 ```
 {
     "id": "1eca8de8-f57b-4974-96e4-c7d24cb7a82d",